-Charterers can start and end their yacht charter holidays in Bodrum, Marmaris, Gocek and Fethiye.
+Charterers can start and end their yacht charter holidays in Bodrum, Marmaris, Gocek, and Fethiye.
 Return trip and one way itineraries are available – depending on the boat of your choice and its booking schedule.
 Popular itineraries include Bodrum to Gocek.
 It’s a bit tiring due to the distance, but if you spread this itinerary over two weeks, then you will really enjoy all the breathtaking destinations in between.
-From low populated villages, charming towns and uninhabited islands and islets, Turkey makes for the perfect yacht charter vacation for all kinds of travellers – young and young at heart!
+From low populated villages, charming towns, and uninhabited islands and islets, Turkey makes for the perfect yacht charter vacation for all kinds of travelers – young and young at heart!

 Each itinerary offers a different type of holiday.
 If you are looking for peacefulness and private bays, then the Gulf of Hisaronu and the Gulf of Gokova are your regions.
 Should you prefer more the historical sites, some little islands and some nightlife, start from Marmaris and end in Fethiye.
 For the ultimate in historical ancient sites, a trip from Gocek to the Kekova region is a great choice.
 You might even like to visit the only Greek island in that area – Kastellorizo (must see if you are heading that way).

-There are many more options to consider.
-Some gulet travellers feel that one week is just not enough to enjoy a real gulet cruise holiday in Turkey! 🙂
+There are much more options to consider.
+Some gulet travelers feel that one week is just not enough to enjoy a real gulet cruise holiday in Turkey! 🙂